SogelleS/Library_demo/README.md

 - Library.py: Python source code.
 - testdata.txt: A data file containing data.
 - testdata_2.txt: A data file containing error data that is used to test the stability of the program.
 In a typical application scenario we are trusting the data source.
 In this programme testdata.txt is used as data source.
+- README.md: This Markdown file.

 #### <b>operating environment</b>
 - Windows 10 22H2 x64
-- PyCharm 2022 Community Edition 2022.3.2
+- PyCharm Community Edition 2022.3.2
 - Python 3.9

-To test this application use the following command：

 #### <b>Execution results</b>
 ![](./results.png)

+To test this application use the following command：
 ```shell
 git clone https://github.com/SogelleS/Library_demo.git
 ```